 Take a few minutes to crank up the volume and enjoy an amazing song from Brandi Carlile then go out and buy some of her albums.
 You won’t regret it.

 I’d encourage you to get involved too.
 Let me know about some of the songs that are etched in your mind.
 What are the tunes that bring back a flood of memories every time their opening notes start cranking out on your stereo?
-Are there songs you love for their music and others that speak deeply through their lyrics?Friends share .... so please consider sharing "Soundtrack of My Life – The Story" using the buttons above.
+Are there songs you love for their music and others that speak deeply through their lyrics?Friends share .... so please consider sharing "Soundtrack of My Life – The Story" using the buttons below.
 Thanks.